fjames86/cl-slp/README.md

 is available to be loaded on your system.
 CL-SLP automatically pushes "C:/program files (x86)/OpenSLP/" onto *foreign-library-directories* which should enable it to be loaded on Windows.

 * Call SLP-OPEN before any other functions.
 This opens a handle to OpenSLP.
+It gets called automatically by the other functions so you shouldn't need to call it directly.
+However, in multi-threaded environments you should call SLP-OPEN directly before any other functions because the automatic check is not thread-safe.

 * Call SLP-CLOSE when finished using the library, this closes the handle and frees the memory allocated both by OpenSLP and CL-SLP.

-* Get SLP properties using SLP:GET-PROPERTY and SLP:GET-PROPERTIES.
+* Get SLP properties using GET-PROPERTY and GET-PROPERTIES.
 These return a specific property and all SLP properties respectively.

-* Discover services using SLP:FIND-SERVERS or SLP:FIND-ALL-SERVERS
-This returns a list of discovered service urls.
+* Discover services using FIND-SERVICES or FIND-ALL-SERVICES This returns a list of discovered service urls.

-* Get service attributes using SLP:FIND-ATTRIBUTES
+* Get service attributes using FIND-ATTRIBUTES
 This returns a list of assoc lists for attributes of the given server

-* Get available scopes using SLP:FIND-SCOPES
+* Get available scopes using FIND-SCOPES

-* Get discovered server types using SLP:FIND-SERVER-TYPES This returns a list of discovered server types.
-These can be used as input to SLP-FIND-SERVERS
+* Get discovered service types using FIND-SERVICE-TYPES This returns a list of discovered server types.
+These can be used as input to SLP-FIND-SERVICES

-* Discover all servers on all types using SLP:FIND-ALL-SERVERS.
+* Discover all services of all types using FIND-ALL-SERVICES.
-This just maps over the server types and calls SLP-FIND-SERVERS
+This just maps over the server types and calls FIND-SERVICES

-* Register a service using SLP:REGISTER
+* Register a service using REGISTER
-The lifetime must be positive and less than CL-SLP::*maximum-lifetime* = 65535.
+The lifetime must be positive and less than *maximum-lifetime* = 65535.
-By default it is CL-SLP::*default-lifetime* = 10800, which is the OpenSLP default.
+By default it is *default-lifetime* = 10800, which is the OpenSLP default.

-* Deregister a service using SLP:DEGREGISTER
+* Deregister a service using DEREGISTER

 * Attributes are represented as an assoc list and converted to a string using SLP-FORMAT-ATTRIBUTES.
 For API functions that accept the keyword parameter ATTIBUTES you can give either a string (formatted